TejShind/Regex/README.md

 7) Check functionality of validate Email address with special character i.e.@.
 8) Ensure “.” after bridgelabz and validate the mandatory 3rd part i.e. co.
-9) Modified regex pattern to match the optional part in Email
+9) Modified regex pattern to match the optional part in Email 10)Finally close the expression with supporting optional parts.